-Class Relays
+Relays:

-The class relays are intended to help students fully understand the material.
-More info on the set up and rules for the relays will be provided in class.
+The class relays are to help students fully understand the material.
+The rules for the relays will be given to students during class.
 Typically, students will have opportunities to earn extra credit during the relays.

 Class Discussions and Relays will account for 25% of your final grade; therefore, it is imperative that you participate and attend class regularly.
-If you miss a discussion or Relay it is your responsibility to contact the instructor before the discussion begins.
-You will be emailed an assignment that will typically be more difficult than the actual discussion and must be turned in within 3 days for credit.
+If you miss a discussion or relay, it is your responsibility to contact the instructor via email before the discussion begins.
+The instructor will email an assignment, typically be more difficult than the actual discussion, to be completed within 3 days for credit.